indygreg/PyOxidizer/docs/status.rst

 Building C extensions to be embedded in the produced binary works for Windows, Linux, and macOS.

-Support for installing extension modules in app-relative paths is not yet implemented.

 Support for extension modules that link additional macOS frameworks not used by Python itself is not yet implemented (but should be easy to do).